 Set up a sporting event to raise funds for your ailing family member.
 Approach local football and soccer teams about staging a fundraising game, especially if the person for whom you're raising cash is passionate about a local team.
-You can also arrange a sponsored walk around your community, with all proceeds going towards your family member's fund.
+You can also arrange a sponsored walk around your community, often called a walk-a-thon, with all proceeds going toward your family member's fund.

 Michael Roennevig has been a journalist since 2003.
 He has written on politics, the arts, travel and society for publications such as "The Big Issue" and "Which?"
 Roennevig holds a Bachelor of Arts in journalism from the Surrey Institute and a postgraduate diploma from the National Council for the Training of Journalists at City College, Brighton.